 During his tenure with ArtsCleveland (previously Community Partnership for Arts and Culture), Adam played a key role in redesigning and leading the national Artist as an Entrepreneur Institute and was active in arts-related policy matters locally and regionally.
 Adam also provided technical assistance to arts and culture organizations to support expanded program evaluation and revenue development strategy.

 Adam holds a Masters of Business Administration and a Bachelor of Music Education degree from Baldwin Wallace University with an emphasis in Arts Management.
 He completed additional studies in business operations and development at the University of the Sunshine Coast in Brisbane, Australia.
 In 2015, Adam completed the Cleveland Leadership Institute’s Civic Leadership Institute.

-Adam continues to stay professionally involved both regionally and nationally as an officer of the of Board of Trustees for the Dalcroze Society of America, a member of the Cleveland Arts Education Consortium, a visiting evaluator for the National Association of Schools of Music, the co-ambassador of the collegiate divisional network of the National Guild for Community Arts Education and as a member of the Higher Education Protection Network.
+Adam continues to stay professionally involved both regionally and nationally as a member of the Cleveland Arts Education Consortium, a visiting evaluator for the National Association of Schools of Music, the co-ambassador of the collegiate divisional network of the National Guild for Community Arts Education and as a member of the Higher Education Protection Network.